 Written by Jason Aaron.
 Art by Adam Kubert.

 Spider-Man and Wolverine are not the best of friends.
-Even though they’re on the Avengers together they only tolerate each other at best.
-But when they’re stuck on a wild time-travelling adventure, full of dinosaurs, cowboys, robots, moon-sized villains, and even their past selves they might just kill each other.
+Even though they’re on the Avengers together, Wolverine tolerates Spidey at best.
+But when they’re stuck on a wild time-travelling adventure – full of dinosaurs, cowboys, robots, moon-sized villains, and even their past selves – they might just kill each other.
 Or it could be a team-up for the ages.

 Old Man Logan